Savvythelegend/PGDocs/docs/rolling_update.md

-# Rolling Updates
+﻿# Rolling Updates
 <!-- SPDX-License-Identifier: CC-BY-4.0 -->

 The operator allows changing the PostgreSQL version used in a cluster while applications are running against it.

-!!!
-Important
+:::important
 Only upgrades for PostgreSQL minor releases are supported.

 Rolling upgrades are started when: